 (79) Pre-licensing program training--Computer-based training, available on HHSC website, designed to acquaint center staff with licensure standards.

+(80) Premises--The term includes the center, any lots on which the center is located, any outside ground areas, any outside play areas, and the parking lot.

-(80) Preparedness--Actions taken in anticipation of a disaster including a public health disaster.
+(81) Preparedness--Actions taken in anticipation of a disaster including a public health disaster.